It’s safe to say most house cleaning job estimates are not consistent.

 Just to note, there is quite a difference in focus areas between residential and commercial cleaning.

-An average residential home is 2300 square feet, and around 30% of the cleaning effort involves the floor care (vacuum & mop).
-Whereas in a commercial office, up to 75 % of the effort is focused on the floors.
-This is definitely a factor in differentiating between the two models of in pricing.
-One might say it’s less challenging and timely to zip through a cleaning project where it’s “mainly” floors.
-Versus completely different residential job that takes a lot longer per square foot because of diversity.
+An average residential home is 2300 square feet.
+Approximately 20-30 percent of the cleaning effort involves floor care (vacuuming & mopping).
+Whereas in a commercial office, up to 75 percent of the effort is focused on the floors.
+This factor affects the pricing approach of residential cleaning, as it can not be based only on the total square footage area.
+One might say it’s less challenging and more timely to zip through a cleaning project that’s mainly floors, versus a completely different residential job that takes a lot longer per the same square foot because of its diversity.

 Often, people overlook the fact there are various “knickknacks” throughout the family house that also need cleaning.